Sharaal/screeps.com/master/README.md

   - next if there is no more construction site which is a spawn
   - nearlyEmpty if energy of creep is nearly empty

+- claimController: claim the neutral controller in the room
+  - next if the controller is claimed

 - dropEnergy: Drop all the energy of the creep
   - empty after dropping the energy

-- flagClaimNeutralController: Search the flag named "claim" move to it and claim the controller of that room
-  - next if the controller is claimed

 - harvestSource: Search a random source (and save it forever in the creep memory to split the creeps depending on the amount of creeps and harvest positions), move to it and harvest
-  - next if the energy of the creep is full
+  - full if the energy of the creep is full
-  - empty if there is no more energy in the source
+  - next if there is no more energy in the source

+- moveToFlag: Move into the range of the flag with the given name
+  - next if the creep is in range of the flag

 - pickupDroppedEnergy: Search the next dropped energy, move to it and pick it up
-  - next if the energy of the creep is full
+  - full if the energy of the creep is full
-  - empty if there is no more dropped energy
+  - next if there is no more dropped energy

 - suicide: The creep suicide